VarunAgw/SURLS/README.md

 Don't need any additional .htaccess to be added manually and supports all features

 #### FAQ for `/r/%alias%`
-It supports alias to custom function mapping without need to add dummy link everytime.
+It supports alias to custom function mapping without need to add dummy link every time.
 But you need to add this small script in .htaccess to enable it.
 ```
 RewriteEngine on
 RewriteRule ^r/(.+)$ surls.php?alias=$1 [L]
 ```

-#### How can I add Google Analytics to it
+#### How can I add Google Analytics to it?
 Just open the `surls.php` in a text editor and add Google Property code to it.
 It will do rest of the work itself.

 #### I just want simple tracking, not complex solution like GA